microsoft/nni/src/sdk/pynni/nni/README.md

 <a name="Evolution"></a>
 **Naive Evolution**

 Naive Evolution comes from [Large-Scale Evolution of Image Classifiers][3].
 It randomly initializes a population based on search space.
 For each generation, it chooses better ones and do some mutation (e.g., change a hyperparameter, add/remove one layer) on them to get the next generation.
+Naive Evolution requires many trials to works, but it's very simple and easily to expand new features.

-_Suggested scenario_: Naive Evolution also requires many trials to works.
+_Suggested scenario_: Its requirement of computation resource is relatively high.
 Specifically, it requires large inital population to avoid falling into local optimum.
-This tuner is more suggested when your trial code supports weight transfer, that is, the trial could inherit the converged weights from its parent(s).
+If your trial is short or leverages assessor, this tuner is a good choice.
+And, it is more suggested when your trial code supports weight transfer, that is, the trial could inherit the converged weights from its parent(s).
 This can greatly speed up the training progress.

 _Usage_:
 ```